Scope and Contents

 Consists of publications produced by the Koreshan Unity (notably The Flaming Sword and American Eagle), Koreshan Unity members’ records, personal papers, photographs, correspondence, monographs, sheet music, musical instruments, paintings, and personal belongings and writings, as well as scholarship and research produced on the Koreshan Unity, and documentation post the property being managed by the Florida State Parks, 1850-1999.

 - Other: 1890 - 1915

 Conditions Governing Access

-Materials may be viewed at the Florida Gulf Coast University Library's Archives, Special Collections, and Digital Initiatives, the reading room is located on the third floor of FGCU Library, room 322, and is open to the public Monday through Friday, 9am to 5pm.
-If you would like to view any of the digitized collection please visit our repository, [url=https://fgcu.digital.flvc.org/islandora/search/?type=edismax&collection=fgcu%3A020306]DigitalFGCU[/url].
+Materials may be viewed at the Florida Gulf Coast University Archives and Special Collections' reading room, which is located on the third floor of FGCU Library, room 322.
+The reading room is open to the public Monday through Friday, 9am to 5pm.
 For more information please visit the departments webpage.

 240.00 Linear Feet

 Language of Materials